Drew-Alleman/csgo-hops/README.md

 ## How to inject
 Use the "manual map" setting when injecting the DLL

-## Features
+## How to stop
-This is just a bunny hop cheat.
-Press END to stop the cheat.
+Press end to stop the cheat

 ## Why?
 Obfuscating the variables names with random strings allows a unique file hash on every compile.
 Making it harder for VAC to spot.

 ## Where to update signatures
 If the cheat is crashing please try updating the signatures in _cheat.cpp.